CTT - Compare Tree&Text for Windows — V1.0

 The output of these screens can be redirected to a file.

-/I, /W, /X are ignored if binary comparison is in effect.
+The options /I, /W, /X are ignored when comparison by blocks is selected.

 2.2.
 Remarks about Text Mode